Rotary-swapped Ferrari 456 draws anger from Maranello

 😂😂😂😂😂😂 Everyone’s worked so hard for this very moment.

-Bemrose has begun to enter the Rotorrari in completions and take it to track days, even being awarded a ‘best conversion’ award at a rotary event.
+Bemrose has begun to enter the Rotorrari in competitions and take it to track days, even being awarded a ‘best conversion’ award at a rotary event.
 The rumours are true, Kiwis love rotaries.

-Attention has also started rolling in from international media outlets – and of course ‘Hert’ from Hoonigan is all over the Bemrose’s comments on each post about the Rotorrari.
+Attention has also started rolling in from international media outlets – and of course ‘Hert’ from Hoonigan is all over Bemrose’s comments sections on each post about the Rotorrari.

 View this post on Instagram